MayaFlux 0.3.0

 Retrieves the backend implementation version.

-virtual std::unique_ptr< AudioStream > create_stream(unsigned int output_device_id, unsigned int input_device_id, const GlobalStreamInfo &stream_info, void *user_data)=0
+virtual std::unique_ptr< AudioStream > create_stream(unsigned int output_device_id, unsigned int input_device_id, GlobalStreamInfo &stream_info, void *user_data)=0

 Creates an audio stream for a specific device.